Table of contents

 If you do not agree to this policy, please do not use our site.
 Your continued use of the Site following the posting of changes to this policy will be deemed your acceptance of those changes.

 HowJoyful reserves the right to alter or amend, at any time, these Terms and Conditions.
-This policy was last updated on May 25th, 2018.

 For more information, please read the Frequently asked questions section.